-That aside, the Fort Peck Interpretive Center and Museum is situated just downstream of Fort Peck Dam, and it puts on various displays related to wildlife, dinosaur fossils, and other information related to the construction of the dam and its history.
-The center is open Friday through Monday between 9am and 4pm.
+That aside, the Fort Peck Interpretive Center and Museum are situated just downstream of Fort Peck Dam, and it puts on various displays related to wildlife, dinosaur fossils, and other information related to the construction of the dam and its history.
+The center is open Friday through Monday between 9 am and 4 pm.

 If you fancy a spot of culture while in the vicinity there is always the historic Fort Peck Theater located in the town of Ft.
 Peck is a popular historic destination in the summer months.